DeadlyMC/forged-carpet/README.md

 Powerful toolbox with ultimate control for technical mc!
 Probably one of the most comprehensive mods for carpet ever!

-NOTE: Mod not compatible with liteloader as of now!
-Trying my best to fix it

 ## General Info
 - Its a coremod
 - Mod built using Forge